Wick rotation derivation for weak values of the density and time-dependent density functional theory

 and so one might expect the linear expression to be

 which is indeed correct.
 However, unlike in equilibrium SCFT, we shall ultimately be interested not only in the final value of the contour $s=\beta$, but rather in any arbitrary intermediate value of $0 < s < \beta$.
-Without loss of generality, one can write equation (\ref{dens2}) as equation (\ref{dens1}) for arbitrary $s$ values.\footnote{In polymer physics, one will typically also integrate (\ref{dens1}) over $s$ to get the total monomer density, but this is not a quantity we are interested in for this application and so no $s$ integration is necessary.} One can verify that for the choice $s=\beta$ in equation (\ref{dens1}), one recovers (\ref{dens2}).
+Without loss of generality, one can write equation (\ref{dens2}) as equation (\ref{dens1}) for arbitrary $s$ values.\footnote{In polymer physics, one will typically also integrate (\ref{dens1}) over $s$ to get the total monomer density, but this is not a quantity we are interested in for this application and so no $s$ integration is necessary.} One can verify that for the choice $s=\beta$ one recovers (\ref{dens2}) from equation (\ref{dens1}).
 Similarly, for $s=\beta$, the single particle partition function $Q$ in equation (\ref{Q1}) becomes just

 as expected.
-This illustrates that the partition function value for $Q$ does not depend on $s$ even though $s$ appears on the right hand side of equation (\ref{Q1}).
-This $s$ independence of the single particle partition function is well known in polymer SCFT \cite{Matsen2002}.
+This illustrates again that the partition function value for $Q(\beta)$ does not depend on $s$ even though $s$ appears on the right hand side of equation (\ref{Q1}).
 Equations (\ref{w1}) and (\ref{diff1}) have also been generalized.
 For some polymer situations, the field $w({\bf r})$ does not depend on the contour value $s$, but for others it does.